mohammednaseem/CloudNative/README.md

-# Learning Dotnet, Dockers & Kubernetes using a Real Project
+# Learning Dotnet, Dockers & Kubernetes in Azure using a Real Project
 #########################

 ## Cloud Native Vehicle Monitoring Platform